-Capital expenditure made by the PCC for Bedfordshire Group amounted to $\pm 12.700M$ this includes capital expenditure made on behalf of regional units for which Home Office Grants are provided.
-The outturn position of $\pm 11.481M$ represents an increase of $\pm 2.599M$ on the original programme of $\pm 8.882M$ .
-The variance on the programme of $\pm 2.599M$ can be segregated into three elements, payments ahead of the original schedule where progress has been better than originally anticipated, this equates to $\pm 5.059M$ , delays to existing projects for which the payments will be made in future years, equating to $\pm 2.382M$ and is known as slippage.
-The remaining $\pm 0.078M$ is a net underspend on the remaining projects, within that figure there are over and underspends.
+Capital expenditure made by the PCC for Bedfordshire Group amounted to £12.700M this includes capital expenditure made on behalf of regional units for which Home Office Grants are provided.
+The outturn position of £11.481M represents an increase of £2.599M on the original programme of £8.882M.
+The variance on the programme of £2.599M can be segregated into three elements, payments ahead of the original schedule where progress has been better than originally anticipated, this equates to £5.059M, delays to existing projects for which the payments will be made in future years, equating to £2.382M and is known as slippage.
+The remaining $\pounds0.078M$ is a net underspend on the remaining projects, within that figure there are over and underspends.

 The payment ahead of schedule of £5.059M relates solely to the HQ redevelopment project.
 In approving the capital programme last year, the project hadn't commenced and therefore a draft payment profile was included within the programme.
-The overall cost of the project is still scheduled to come in on budget, with just the timing of payments changing from those initially profiled.
+The overall cost of the project, which will be closed down at 31 March 2023, after all final costs have been incorporated, is expected to be underspent by £0.3M.